-Recently Adopted Accounting Standards
+Recent Accounting Standards

-Revenue from Contracts with Customers-In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers ("New Revenue Standard") (Topic 606).
+Revenue from Contracts with Customers - In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers ("New Revenue Standard").
 This update is a comprehensive new revenue recognition model that requires a company to recognize revenue to depict the transfer of goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-The Company adopted the standard using the modified retrospective method effective January 1, 2019.
+The Company will adopt the standard using the modified retrospective method effective January 1, 2019.

-The adoption of the New Revenue Standard impacts the Company's accounting for outstanding loyalty points earned through travel by SCA loyalty program members.
-There is no change in accounting for issuances of loyalty points to SCA's co-branded card partner as those are currently reported in accordance with the New Revenue Standard.
-Through December 31, 2018, the Company used the incremental cost method to account for the portion of the loyalty program liabilities related to points earned through travel, which were valued based on the estimated incremental cost of carrying one additional passenger.
-The New Revenue Standard required the Company to change to the deferred revenue method and apply a relative standalone selling price approach whereby a portion of each passenger ticket sale attributable to loyalty points earned is deferred and recognized in passenger revenue upon future redemption.
+The adoption of the New Revenue Standard will impact the Company's accounting for outstanding loyalty points earned through travel by SCA loyalty program members.
+There is no change in accounting for sales of loyalty points to our co-branded card partner as those are currently reported in accordance with the New Revenue Standard.
+Through December 31, 2018, the Company used the incremental cost method to account for the portion of the loyalty program liability related to points earned through travel, which were valued based on the estimated incremental cost of carrying one additional passenger.
+The New Revenue Standard requires the Company to change to the deferred revenue method and apply a relative selling price approach whereby a portion of each passenger ticket sale attributable to loyalty points earned is deferred and recognized in passenger revenue upon future redemption.

-Upon adoption of the New Revenue Standard, the Company reclassified certain ancillary revenues from Other Revenue to Passenger Revenue.
-In addition, certain fees previously recognized when incurred by the customer are deferred and recognized as revenue when passenger travel is provided.
+The New Revenue Standard will also require certain reclassifications, principally the reclassification of certain ancillary revenues previously classified and reported as Other Revenue to Passenger Revenue.
+In addition, certain fees previously recognized when incurred by the customer will be deferred and recognized as revenue when passenger travel is provided.

-Upon adoption of the standard on January 1, 2019 the Company made an adjustment to reduce Retained Earnings by \$3,477.
+Upon adoption of the standard on January 1, 2019 the Company will make an adjustment to reduce Retained Earnings by \$3,359.

-Leases-In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842) ("ASC 842").
-Under the new guidance, lessees are required to recognize the following for all leases (with the exception of short-term leases) at the commencement date: (1) A lease liability, which is a lessee's obligation to make lease payments arising from a lease, measured on a discounted basis; and (2) A right-of-use asset, which is an asset that represents the lessee's right to use, or control the use of, a specified asset for the lease term.
+Leases - In February 2016, the FASB issued ASU 2016-02, Leases.
+Under the new guidance, lessees will be required to recognize the following for all leases (with the exception of short-term leases) at the commencement date: (1) A lease liability, which is a lessee's obligation to make lease payments arising from a lease, measured on a discounted basis; and (2) A right-of-use asset, which is an asset that represents the lessee's right to use, or control the use of, a specified asset for the lease term.
+The amendments in this ASU are effective for fiscal years beginning after December 15, 2019.
 The Company elected to early adopt the standard effective January 1, 2019 using the modified retrospective adoption method.